Are you looking for Dollar Tree fall wreath ideas? With just a few supplies from the store and your yard, you can make an amazing wreath.

 After Mod Podging the leaves, let them dry completely.

 Now for the DIY wreath.
 With the exception of the leaves, I used dollar tree items so the total cost was minimal.
 Using a grapevine wreath (or wreath form of your choice), start placing your leaves where you would like them to go.

 Once you are ready, use a hot glue gun and start gluing your leaves into place.

-Once your leaves are in place feel free to incorporate some berries or other things if you like.
+Once your leaves are in place feel free to incorporate some berries, beads, ribbons a bow or other things if you like.

 Keep working around until you get the desired look you want.

 Give it time to rest and make sure the hot glue hardens completely before hanging it up.